- Invasive to the U.S., South Korea, and Japan, spotted lanternflies are ravaging plant species in their non-native homes.

 - Insecticide: When all else fails, you’re going to have to use an insecticide You’ll want an insecticide that is the least toxic, and that means one that is registered with the EPA (Environmental Protection Agency) for efficacy and safety.
 Wearing protective clothing and gear, avoiding water sources, following directions, using only the necessary amount, and protecting flowering plants and pollinators are all important for using insecticide correctly.
 Also, many states have insecticides list the plant sites they are registered to be used on, although they may not have to list spotted lanternflies to legally use them on the pests.

-Spotted lanternflies are an invasive pest that damage and even kill the over 70 species of plants they feed on, including flowers, vegetables, crops, and fruit.
+Spotted lanternflies are an invasive pest that damages and even kills the over 70 species of plants they feed on, including flowers, vegetables, crops, and fruit.
 If you have spotted lanternflies on your land, you will immediately understand the damage they cause, and that they’re hard to kill.
 It’s important to be able to get rid of them properly so they don’t come back.
 As a gardener or farmer, the ability to handle pests is essential for preserving your plants.
 One or more of the aforementioned methods of doing so including naturally, using a homemade spray, or using an insecticide is sure to help you eliminate the pest once and for all.